dartaryan/agenseek/docs/archive/README.md

   - Contains all `STORY-0.X-COMPLETE.md` files
   - Stories discovered during development that weren't part of original epic planning

+- **`hold/`** - Stories on Hold
+  - Stories temporarily waiting for dependencies or prioritization
+  - May return to active development

 - **`sprint-1/`** - Sprint Completion Summaries
   - Sprint retrospectives and completion documents